-Racheline Tantular: Charting New Paths as the 2025 Zelman Cowen John Monash Scholar
+Racheline Tantular: 2025 Zelman Cowen John Monash Scholar

 College alum Racheline Tantular's remarkable journey, from a 2019 New Colombo Plan (NCP) Scholar to her recent honour as the 2025 Zelman Cowen John Monash Scholar, is a testament to her dedication to Asia-Australia relations.
 As the CEO of the ASEAN-Australia Strategic Youth Partnership and a recognised leader in international relations, Rachel’s path is now set to expand further with a double master's degree in International Affairs at the London School of Economics and Peking University.